ÃÛÌÒÖ±²¥

 • Professionally accredited: The BSc is accredited by The Chartered Society of Forensic Sciences.

-• Authentic facilities: Practice in our crime scene house, courtrooms, and state-of-the-art laboratories.
+• Hands-on experience in real-world facilities: Train in our bespoke crime scene house, mock courtrooms, and cutting-edge laboratories to simulate real investigative environments.

 • Global experience: Gain unique insights with ÃÛÌÒÖ±²¥ Global, from uncovering evidence of human rights abuses in Guatemala to attending the New York Supreme Court.